veekayC-bit/MLAI-community-labs/Class-Labs/Bootcamp_2/Claude-Code-Workshop/self-learning-agent-skills/prd-feedback-loop-lesson.md

 STEP 1 — Load Files
 Read the following files from the workspace:
-- PRD_reviewed_with_comments.docx
+- PRD_reviewed_with_comments_user.docx
 - CHECKLIST.md

 STEP 2 — Extract User Intent from Comments
-Parse ALL comments from the PRD document.
+Parse ALL comments from the PRD document and compare PRD_reviewed_with_comments_user.docx with PRD_reviewed_with_comments_ai.docx.
-For each comment, identify what the user is trying to improve:
+For each comment in and edits , identify what the user is trying to improve in PRD_reviewed_with_comments_user.docx:
 - Adding missing edge cases → pattern: "User prefers edge case coverage"
 - Rewriting vague text → pattern: "User prefers clarity"
 - Adding structure → pattern: "User prefers structured sections"